Luděk Pešek

-Luděk Pešek (April 26, 1919 – December 4, 1999) was a Czech artist and novelist noted for his representations of astronomical subjects.
-Born in Kladno in what is now the Czech Republic, he died in Stäfa, Switzerland.
+Luděk Pešek (26 April 1919 – 4 December 1999) was a Czech artist and novelist.
+He was noted for his representations of astronomical subjects.
 The asteroid 6584 Ludekpesek is named after him.
 He was influenced by Lucien Rudaux.

 Biography

-Ludek Pesek was born in 1919 at Kladno, Czechoslovakia, and grew up in the mining town of Ostrava close to the Beskydy Mountains.
+Luděk Pešek was born in 1919 in Kladno, Czechoslovakia, and grew up in the city of Ostrava.
 His boyhood was marked by the longing for mountains, and distant lands, laying the ground for his later interest in geology and astronomy.
 His potential artistic and literary talents were recognized early, and encouraged by his art teacher at grammar school.
 It was also on that occasion, that he first had the opportunity to use an astronomical telescope.
-At the age of fifteen, Ludek acquired a painter's easel, and began to practice his hobby earnestly.
+At the age of fifteen, Pešek acquired a painter's easel, and began to practice his hobby earnestly.
 Later, he attended the Academy of Fine Arts in Prague.

 He produced his first art works around the age of 19.
 His first publications were The Moon and Planets (1963), and Our Planet Earth (1967).
 His work first reached US readers through the National Geographic Magazine, which commissioned him to do a series of works about Mars.
 Previous to the Mars article, he had painted 15 scenes for an article called Journey to the Planets in August 1970.
-In 1967, Ludek wrote his first science-fiction novel, Log of a Moon Expedition, which he illustrated in black and white.
+In 1967, Pešek wrote his first science-fiction novel, Log of a Moon Expedition, which he illustrated in black and white.
 Another, The Earth Is Near, won Prize of Honour in Germany in 1971.
 It was published in the UK and United States in 1974.
 He illustrated Space Shuttles in 1976.
 He worked with writer Peter Ryan on several slim books for children: Journey to the Planets (1972), Planet Earth (1972), The Ocean World (1973), and UFOs and Other Worlds (1975); he later worked with the same author on the large-format Solar System (1978).
 He also illustrated the excellent Bildatlas des Sonnensystems (1974), with German text by Bruno Stanek.

 From 1981 to 1985, he produced a series of 35 paintings on The Planet Mars, and a series of 50 paintings, Virgin Forests in the USA, one of which can be seen on the Earth page.

-He produced several 360-degree panoramas for projection in the domes of the planetariums at Stuttgart, Winnipeg, and Lucerne, and exhibited in Washington, D.C., Boston, Nashville, Stuttgart, Berne, Lucerne, Zurich, and other venues.
+He produced several 360-degree panoramas for projection in the domes of the planetariums at Stuttgart, Winnipeg and Lucerne, and exhibited in Washington, D.C., Boston, Nashville, Stuttgart, Bern, Lucerne, Zürich, and other venues.
 His work is in the collection of the Smithsonian Institution.